Skip to contents

 theme(legend.position = 'bottom')

-Each of the nine clusters has a different number of the 20 desired collections assigned to it.
+Each cluster has a different number of the 20 assigned collections.

 bonus: adding sdm as a resistance layer, and non-linear scaling.

-A default argument to cluster IBR is the probablity surface predictions from an SDM.
+A default argument to cluster IBR is the probability surface predictions from an SDM.
 Here we will add it to the surface.

-We will also show another way of adding topographc ruggedness index, that ‘bypasses’ an assumed linear relationship along the weighting scheme.
+We will also show another way to add the topographic ruggedness index that bypasses the assumed linear relationship in the weighting scheme.

 sdm <- terra::rast(